Sharing Without Limits, Connecting Without Interruptions

 Stronger, Smarter Connections

 Tech hiccups shouldn’t hijack your sessions.
-That’s why Screen Sharing now uses the local network when available, improving connection speed and reducing interruptions.
+That’s why the local network is now prioritised when available, improving connection speed and reducing interruptions.
 And if the connection drops?
-DisplayNote sharing doesn’t just give up, it works to recover.
+The app doesn’t just give up, it works to recover.

 Here’s what’s happening behind the scenes:

-• If a participant’s device briefly loses connection, Screen Sharing tries to reconnect instantly, attempting reconnection for 30 seconds before a new course of action is needed.
+If a participant’s device briefly loses connection, it will try to reconnect instantly, attempting reconnection for 30 seconds before a new course of action is needed.

 This means you’ll experience fewer unexpected dropouts, with sessions that keep going, even if the Wi-fi doesn’t.
 Creating a consistent experience for everyone, every time.